Perturbation Analysis of Singular Semidefinite Programs and Its Applications to Control Problems: Preliminaries on Semidefinite Program and Facial Reduction

-A semidefinite program (SDP) is the problem of minimizing a linear objective function over the intersection of a positive semidefinite cone and an affine space over symmetric matrices.
-The primal SDP (\ref{P}) and its dual (\ref{D}) are formulated as follows:
+Let $\mathbb{S}^n$, $\mathbb{S}^n_+$ and $\mathbb{S}^n_{++}$ be the sets of $n\times n$ symmetric matrices, positive semidefinite matrices and positive definite matrices, respectively.
+In this paper, the primal semidefinite program (SDP) \eqref{P} and its dual \eqref{D} are formulated as follows: